GREENBELT YOUTH MUSICAL 2020

 The Greenbelt Youth Musical is open to all interested performers in grades seven through twelve.
 Everyone who enrolls is cast in the show.
 Unlike many audition situations, our casting rehearsals are low-stress and fun!

-Attendance is required for all participants at our ALL-CALL CASTING REHEARSAL on Saturday, December 15, from 6:30pm-8:30pm.
+Attendance is required for all participants at our ALL-CALL CASTING REHEARSAL on Monday, December 16, from 6:30pm-8:30pm.
 This rehearsal is devoted to learning and singing songs from the score and reading scenes from the script, so that we can assess our actors in a low-stress, supportive way for role assignment purposes.
-Participants also must be available for a follow-up SECOND-LOOK CASTING REHEARSAL on Sunday, December 16, from 6:30pm-8:30pm, when we will invite specific participants to act and sing with potential scene partners so that we can optimize the casting.
-After the casting rehearsals, we will take a break until Friday, January 4, when regular rehearsals will begin.
+Participants also must be available for a follow-up SECOND-LOOK CASTING REHEARSAL on Tuesday, December 17, from 6:30pm-8:30pm, when we will invite specific participants to act and sing with potential scene partners so that we can optimize the casting.
+After the casting rehearsals, we will take a break until Saturday, January 4, when regular rehearsals will begin.
 In the interim, author-director Chris Cherry will be fine-tuning the script and score to make the best use of the talents of our cast.
-The casting will be announced in January, before regular rehearsals begin.
+The casting will be announced via e-mail in January, before regular rehearsals begin.

 Click here for a link to a detailed Q&A resource about the casting process and how teen actors can best approach it.